 Returning students, who have not earned a baccalaureate degree, and have not enrolled in any courses at UW-Green Bay for a minimum of three consecutive years prior to re-admission are eligible to request academic forgiveness.
-If “academic forgiveness” is granted, all grades received from courses taken three or more years before readmission will be excluded when calculating the student’s cumulative grade point average.
+If academic forgiveness is granted, all grades received from courses taken three or more years before readmission will be excluded when calculating the student’s cumulative grade point average on their academic transcript.
+All prior grades and quality points are not excluded in financial aid satisfactory academic progress calculations.
 Requests can be made through the Office of Academic Advising but must be made within 21 calendar days after the last day of final exams of the first semester after readmission.

 All students are expected to maintain certain standards of academic achievement while enrolled at the University.
 The University is concerned about students whose academic achievements indicate that they are not meeting the expectations of their instructors, or who are experiencing other problems that may be interfering with their studies.
 An academic warning is an advisory notice that a student should take action to improve his or her performance.
 Probation and strict probation are formal academic actions that document unacceptable performance on the student’s official transcript.
 An academic suspension action is taken when a student’s achievement record indicates a need to interrupt enrolled status.
 Official academic actions on part-time students are withheld until they have attempted at least 12 credits at UW-Green Bay.